tamagusko/ViseuAirportStudy/README.md

 ## Problem

-Viseu Aerodrome is interested in servicing bigger aircraft, which enable longer range and carry more passengers per aircraft [[1]](#references).
+Viseu Aerodrome is interested in servicing bigger aircraft, which enable longer range and carry more passengers per aircraft [(Martins, 2018)](#references).
 This requires improving the structural strength of the pavement and increasing the length of its runway.

 ## Proposal